prathameshk30/Multivariate-Time-Series-Anamoly-Detect/README.md

 # ML-Anamoly-Detection

 ## Goal:-
-To develope ML pipelines for anamolies detection of time series data and configure modular to be adopted for CI/CD functionality.
+To develope ML pipelines for anamolies detection of time series data and configure modular code to be adopted for CI/CD functionality.

 ## Business Usage Scenarios:-
 Modern digital businesses generate large amounts of data from various sources and need a holistic, real-time system to detect anomalies and potential incidents to save money, improve performance, and identify new opportunities.
 Traditional monitoring tools often have built-in delays and operate independently of each department, making it challenging to associate anomalies with their potential impact.